auroramod/docs/docs/iw7-server-guide.md

 - A text editor **([VSCode](https://code.visualstudio.com/) or [Notepad++](https://notepad-plus-plus.org/downloads/) is recommended)**
 - A valid installation of [Call of Duty®: Infinite Warfare](https://store.steampowered.com/app/292730/Call_of_Duty_Infinite_Warfare/) from Steam

-### Setting up your server

 :::warning
-The server files have not been optimized and perfected yet.
-The game does require around ~90GB of space, so be sure to have some storage allocated to setup your server.
+The server files have not been optimized and perfected yet, therefore a standalone server files download is not available.
+The game files require around **~90GB** of storage, so make sure you have this before setting up your server.
 :::

+### Setting up your server

 1. Download the [IW7 Dedicated Server Resources](https://github.com/auroramod/iw7-dedi-resources) from GitHub.
 You can do so by clicking the green `Code` dropdown box, and clicking `Download ZIP` **on the bottom.**
 2. Move the **iw7-mod folder** and the **.bat** files into your Infinite Warfare folder. <img src="https://media.discordapp.net/attachments/803370151453524008/1458032589591023676/image.png?ex=695e2a2a&is=695cd8aa&hm=e861ac8b7bd95ecb4a9f12f9db8d1d9b1743f6d09f9d4ffa1200405cf60f5b7a&=&format=webp&quality=lossless&width=818&height=551" width="400" height="275"></img>